D House / KIENTRUC O

 -

-From the architect.
+Text description provided by the architects.
 To what extent will the architecture of a house sought to become in a constant changing contemporary context?

 Fast changing society put architecture at a point to which it has to change quickly to adapt to the demand of new functions or commercialization, and the frequency of changes is both ambiguous and persistent.
 If a place is defined just by the focus on values, to what extent will the house support the ambivalent reality of economic value and function, while retaining its core architectural one, which is nurture, stability, and permanence?